• Lucid Dreaming - Dream Views

 But if we take troops out of Germany how will we stop them from building a time machine and traveling back to 1944, and bringing back Hitler to achieve world domination????
 Vote Vermin Supreme, the only candidate who will fully fund time travel research so we can get back their first!!!!!

-Xei and tommo like this.
+tommo and Xei like this.

 157 is a prime number.
 The next prime is 163 and the previous prime is 151, which with 157 form a sexy prime triplet.
 Taking the arithmetic mean of those primes yields 157, thus it is a balanced prime.